YHKok/tp/docs/DeveloperGuide.md

 ---

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+No other third-party libraries are adapted over the course on developing EduConnect.

 --------------------------------------------------------------------------------------------------------------------